Black Friday Apple AirPods PRICE CRASH: cheapest EVER, selling out FAST

 Apple AirPods with charging case (latest model) | Was £159 | Now £129 at BT Shop

 Feeling sad that the offer above has sold out?
 Then feel happy because you can get the same deal from the BT Shop!
 Isn't that music to your ears (and bank balance)?
-We expect these to sell out FAST, so you need to be even faster!View Deal
+Sold out, but more stock is coming!View Deal

 Apple AirPods with wireless charging case (latest model) | £159.00 | Was £199.00 | Save £40.00 at Amazon